irontoby/shuttleit/README.md

    the device is plugged in.
 That way, the script can be run by any user without root privileges.

-2. Install `xdotool` if not already present (`sudo apt install xdotool`).
+1. Install `xdotool` if not already present (`sudo apt install xdotool`).
    This is used to send the keypresses which will be simulated by the script.

-3. Plug your ShuttleXpress into a USB port and verify that the device `/dev/shuttlexpress` got created.
+1. Plug your ShuttleXpress into a USB port and verify that the device `/dev/shuttlexpress` got created.
 Recent versions of Ubuntu use `inotify` so the rule should be picked up immediately; if not then try `sudo udevadm control --reload-rules`.

-4. Either manually run `shuttleit.pl`, or set it to run automatically when you login.
+1. Either manually run `shuttleit.pl`, or set it to run automatically when you login.
 On Ubuntu, this is best accomplished using the "Startup Applications" tool.
+By default, it will stay running in the background.

-5. Turn the knob on your ShuttleXpress; your system volume should adjust accordingly.
+1. Turn the knob on your ShuttleXpress; your system volume should adjust accordingly.

 ## Hacking